Kid's Aikido Program

-Closure: Students bow to one another and thank one another for practice.
+Closure: Students bow.
 Review, discussion and announcements may also be shared.
-At 5:00 pm, students change and are picked up by their parents.
+At 5:15 pm, students change and are picked up by their parents.
 During test preparation periods, students may be invited to stay for an additional half hour of practice and instruction.

 How Do I Sign Up or Get More Information?

-1. Contact the Children's Program Coordinator, Daisy Colchie, at firstname.lastname@example.org.
-Please include your name, the name, age and athletic experience of your child or children (experience is not necessary), which days you wish to attend, and your phone number.
+1. Contact the Children's Program Coordinator, Rora Ishihara, at email@example.com Please include your name, the name, age and athletic experience of your child or children (experience is not necessary), which days you wish to attend, and your phone number.